sharispe/sm-tools-evaluation/README.md

 * go_20130302-termdb.owl.gz	3.7 MB	3/4/13 10:35:00 AM

 They can be found in the directory `/data/go/onto` or at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/

+Note also that we converted the obo.xml format to obo using  go-perl package http://search.cpan.org/~cmungall/go-perl/ `./scripts/go2fmt.pl -w obo OBO_XML_FILE > OBO_FILE `.
+The OBO file has been saved under the name `go_20130302-termdb.obo`.
+The `hold_over_chain` tags of typedefs have been commented as go-perl doesn't support them.

 ##### Annotations

 GOSim and GOSemSim rely on the GO annotations defined in the R package org.Hs.eg.GO.